PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

 #### signature
 The value of `signature` is computed as described in [RFC7515][].

-## End-to-End Verifiable PayID Protocol Flow for Non-Custodial Wallets/Exchanges
+## End-to-End Self-Sovereign Verifiable PayID protocol Flow
 A pre-requisite for this protocol requires the PayID owner to transfer signed `PaymentInformation` to the PayID server.
 This document specifies one such way of doing this.

 The following are the pre-steps that a PayID owner's device should perform locally: